 In conclusion, we have considered the extension of the SCGF method to include three-body Hamiltonians.
-By properly defining system dependent effective one- and two-body interactions that include the relevant contribution from 3NFs, calculations can be performed with formalisms the already exist for two-body Hamiltonians.
-This approach, however, goes beyond usual truncations based on normal ordering of the Hamiltonian and employs fully correlated densities instead of unperturbed reference states.
+By properly defining system dependent effective one- and two-body interactions that include the relevant contribution from 3NFs, calculations can be performed with existing formalisms for two-body Hamiltonians.
 We applied this approach for the first time to study SRG-evolved chiral 2N and 3N interactions on the isotopic chains of nitrogen, oxygen and fluorine.
-We find that chiral 3NF at N2LO are crucial in predicting the binding energies of these isotopes and that the findings of Ref.
+We find that chiral 3NF at NNLO are crucial in predicting the binding energies of these isotopes and that the findings of Ref.
 [3] apply to other isotopic chains, as well as to the dripline of nitrogen.
 Within the estimated errors due to the many-body techniques and the dependence on the SRG evolutions, we find a remarkable agreement between our calculations and the experimental energies along all three isotopic chains.

-Recent works [14, 15] clearly show that state of the art SCGF methods can be extended to the corresponding Gorkov formalism for open shells, which is now underway.
-This would not only allow direct calculations of semi-magic eveneven isotopes with analogous quality as above but would also allow extracting a wealth of information on neighbor isotopes reachable by transfer of one or two nucleons.
+Recent works [14,15] show that state of the art SCGF methods can be extended to the corresponding Gorkov formalism for open shells.
+This would not only allow direct calculations of semi-magic even-even isotopes with analogous quality as above but would also allow extracting a wealth of information on neighbor isotopes reachable by transfer of one or two nucleons.

-Acknowledgements.
 This work was supported by the United Kingdom Science and Technology Facilities Council (STFC) under Grant ST/J000051/1 and the Natural Sciences and Engineering Research Council of Canada (NSERC) Grant No. 401945-2011.
 TRIUMF receives funding via a contribution through the National Research Council Canada.

-C.Barbieri@surrey.ac.uk
+\C.Barbieri@surrey.ac.uk